-It doesn’t matter what or where your experiences are.
+Traveling is probably the ultimate experience, but not the only one to consider.
 You don’t need a fancy Instagram-crazy trip to Greece.
-You just need to be spending money and time in ways that allow you to try new things and step out of your comfort zone.
+You just need to spend money and time in ways that allow you to try new things and step out of your comfort zone.

-As such, I think it’s important to keep in mind certain things:
+It’s important to keep in mind certain things:

-I’ve had conversations with people about their regular spending, and it’s amazing what people don’t know or haven’t thought about in regards to where their money goes.
-Something simple, like groceries, can cost you so much money if you don’t look around.
-For instance, there are two budget grocery chains in my city.
-TWO.
-When I use them, I pay about 40% less than if I go to a regular grocery store.
+If you have conversations with people about their regular spending, you’ll be amazed at what people don’t know or haven’t thought about where their money goes.
+Something simple, like groceries, can cost so much money if you don’t look around.
+Some will drive a few miles to fill up their tanks at Costco because it’s much cheaper there.

 This post isn’t meant to deter you from purchasing things you need, want or can afford.
 It’s meant to make you think twice about WHY you’re spending money and where.

 Life purchases like buying a house, rental property, or a nice car should be aligned with your life goals and financial status.
 Think about your situation and goals, and take the leap only if you’re ready to find something that works!

 Kickstart adjusting your spending by doing the following.

 Review Your Credit Card Statements

 Most online statements break down your spending, giving you an idea of where most of your expenses are: travel, food, entertainment, gas, etc. You can take it further and print out statements from the past three months.
 If you tend to use your debit card more, print out your bank account statements and do this.

 Highlight those life’s essentials all the same color and tally them up.
 Do the same with food, divide it up into groceries and eating out, and tally that up.
 Keep going with the different areas of life.
 After, you’ll have a better idea of where you have a spending problem and can devise a plan to fix it.